 The great thing about both fruits and vegetables is that, with that natural sugar, they have fiber to help our blood sugar stay balanced.
 Our blood sugar doesn’t spike after eating them like it does with processed, refined carbs and sugary foods.

 Besides helping with our blood sugar balance, fiber is great for many other reasons.

 Fiber helps to keep us regular and avoid constipation.

-It also is prebiotic, meaning it feeds our good bacteria in our gut.
+It’s also a prebiotic, meaning it feeds our good bacteria in our gut.
 We do not digest fiber.
 When we eat a vegetable, we absorb the nutrients we need from it, but the fiber passes on to our large intestine, where the majority of our bacteria is.
 The bacteria feeds on and ferments the fiber, helping that good bacteria to grow.
 It is able to take up space and push out the “bad” bacteria.
-This good gut bacteria is so important to our health – immune health, hormone health, heart health, and more.
+This good gut bacteria is so important to our health – digestive health, immune health, hormone health, heart health, and more.
 So feed it with fiber so it can keep doing it’s thing!

 5. There’s so much variety.